intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

   You should follow the [official guide](https://cloud.google.com/web-risk/docs/quickstart) for creating the key.
   Then you can copy the generated JSON key file in the directory `configuration` of the project and change its name to `service_account_keyfile.json`.
   This is the default configuration.
 If you want to customize the name or the location of the file, you can change the environment variable `GOOGLE_APPLICATION_CREDENTIALS` in the `env_file_app` file.
 - `ClamAV`: this Docker-based analyzer using `clamd` daemon as it's scanner, communicating with `clamdscan` utility to scan files.
 The daemon requires 2 different configuration files: `clamd.conf`(daemon's config) and `freshclam.conf` (virus database updater's config).
-These files are mounted as docker volumes and hence, can be edited by the user as per needs.
+These files are mounted as docker volumes in `/integrations/malware_tools_analyzers/clamav` and hence, can be edited by the user as per needs, without restarting the application.
+- `Suricata`: you can customize the behavior of Suricata because IntelOwl mounts the following 2 folders as docker volumes (so you can change its content at runtime without restarting the application):
+  - `/integrations/pcap_analyzers/config/suricata/rules`: here there are Suricata rules.
+You can change the `custom.rules` files to add your own rules at any time.
+  - `/integrations/pcap_analyzers/config/suricata/etc`: here there are Suricata configuration files.
+Change it based on your wish

 ## Organizations and data sharing